Advertising and Marketing

 Under the law, claims in advertisements must be truthful, cannot be deceptive or unfair, and must be evidence-based.
 For some specialized products or services, additional rules may apply.

 If you advertise directly to children or market kid-related products to their parents, it’s important to comply with truth-in-advertising standards.
 (Questions about kids’ privacy?
-Check out the FTC's resources about COPPA, the Children’s Online Privacy Protection Act.)
+Check out the FTC's resources about COPPA, the Children’s Online Privacy Protection Act.
+The FTC also has a special page about food advertising to children and adolescents.)

 Do you use endorsements or testimonials in your marketing?
 Do they meet the standards of the FTC Act and the Endorsement Guides?
 Find out more by consulting FTC compliance resources.

 Companies are offering consumers an ever-growing assortment of “green" options.
 But whether your environmental claims are about the product or the packaging, you'll need competent and reliable scientific evidence to support what you say.
 Find out more by consulting the FTC's revised Green Guides.
 Have you spotted what you think might be a deceptive claim or practice?
-Contact us at email@example.com.
+File a complaint.

 Companies must support their advertising claims with solid proof.
 This is especially true for businesses that market food, over-the-counter drugs, dietary supplements, contact lenses, and other health-related products.